see-mike-out/latex-cleanup/README.md

 Use at your own risk!
 It is not thoroughly tested.
 I recommend using this when you submit your Latex source files rather than clean-up version.

+This script ignores any non-Latex files, so once files are generated, copy and paste them to the original directory.

 If you fork this repo, any `*.tex` files are git-ignored.

 ## Requirement